MichelleInnovates/cryptobuddy/README.md

 ## Offline Fallback
 If the API or internet is unavailable, CryptoBuddy answers using a small built-in dataset with rule-based logic so you can still complete the assignment and demo.

-## For the PLP Assignment
-Include in your repo:
-- `crypto_buddy.py` (main bot)
-- `requirements.txt`
-- `README.md` with screenshots of a short conversation

-Submission checklist:
-- Record ~30s screen capture interacting with the bot
-- Add a 50-word summary: "How does this chatbot mimic basic AI decision-making?"
-- Push to GitHub and share the repo link

-## Troubleshooting
-- If ChatterBot fails to install, you can still run in rule-based mode (requests only)
-- Ensure internet access for live data
-- If rate-limited, try again later or rely on offline responses

 ## Streamlit Web App
 Run the lightweight UI: